Kölner Haie: 1976 to 1983: first successes

 Despite the financial issues following the Sharks, they made a splash with a big transfer.
 New team president Jochem Erlemann welcomed in Gerhard Kiessling as head coach, with his son Udo joining on defense.
 However, the purchase of Erich Kühnhackl from EV Landshut for a record transfer fee at that time of more than 600,000 DM, was even more spectacular.
 This deal came with its fair share of oddities: multiple times, Jochem Erlemann had sent employees to Landshut with cash to negotiate directly with Kühnhackl, which was ultimately unsuccessful, however, the star player still changed sides to Cologne in the end.
 Though, even as KEC established itself in the top league, additional tax payments and debts emerged at a rate of more than two million DM.
 Only by immediate measures did the association president succeed in avoiding bankruptcy while maintaining the upward trend of the club.
 Thus, the Sharks, in March 1977, were able to win their first championship, beating the former champions Eisbären Berlin, as well as the Rhenish rivals from Düsseldorfer EG and Krefeld Pinguine in the championship rounds.

 After KEC did not manage to defend their title the next season, the president signed many new players; among them, Miroslav Sikora who would remain for the following 20 years as a player and manager in Cologne.
 Also, Gerhard Kiessling, head coach in 1977, returned to the Sharks, after he had been dismissed unexpectedly immediately after the first championship.
 The Sharks, in the next season, managed to achieve their second championship, which was overshadowed by the resignation of the team president.
 Heinz Landen was appointed as successor to Jochem Erlemann, while Clemens Vedder became the treasurer.

 The next several seasons brought a period of mediocrity, as well as financial consolidation of the club.
 In the 1980-81 season, KEC became entangled in a passport forgery scandal involving applications of Canadian and American players to be registered as German players.
 As punishment, the Haie were moved into the relegation round.
 Additionally, on 9 March 1981, KEC was involved in a mass brawl in a Bundesliga match against VfL Bad Nauheim.
 The referees dealt out game misconducts, major and minor penalties, accruing a total of 166 penalty minutes.

-Through 1983, the club formed an efficient team with young, ambitious players, such as Miroslav Sikora, Gerd Truntschka, Uwe Krupp and Helmut de Raaf, as well as experienced players like Udo Kiessling and Uli Hiemer.
+Through 1983, the club formed a team with new players including Miroslav Sikora, Gerd Truntschka, Uwe Krupp and Helmut de Raaf, as well as experienced players such as Udo Kiessling and Uli Hiemer.